 - Displaying extreme mood swings, suddenly changing from very sad to very calm or happy

 - Putting affairs in order or making a will

 - The Military Crisis Line (through Veteran Affairs)

 - You Can Not Be Replaced (website for encouraging youth to think positively, reducing risk factors, and promoting positive self-esteem)

 - National Alliance on Mental Illness

 “Until those of us in healthcare can acknowledge mental health and treat it like a medical/surgical chronic illness, we will continue to lose members of our communities to preventable suicide.”

-It is my hope that every person – and especially those with a mentally ill family member – become sensible to the unique struggles that those with mental illness face.
-Just like knowing how to successfully resuscitate a stranger in cardiac arrest is an unspoken folklore of American culture, so mental health awareness should be equally as important.
+It is my hope that every person – and especially those with a mentally ill family member – becomes sensible to the unique struggles that those with mental illness face.
+Just like how knowing how to successfully resuscitate a stranger in cardiac arrest is an unspoken folklore of American culture, so mental health awareness should be equally as important.
 It cannot be overstated that people fighting mental health illnesses are not alone, nor are the families helping them.
 Let’s make it a priority to end the stigma shrouding mental health & suicide and learn how to help those afflicted live purposeful, meaningful, prosperous lives.
 Every 13 seconds count.